fugue/zim/README.md

  * Flexible input and output resource types.
 Currently Zim is able to work with both files and Docker images as natively supported resources.

- * Easy setup for the shared cache.
-Just point at an S3 bucket.
+ * Easy setup for a shared cache in S3 via an AWS CloudFormation stack.

  * Lightweight & easy to install.
 Zim is written in Go which means it consists of a single binary when built.